 - Sending bills to the debtor

 - Attempting to pursue a lawsuit against the debtor

 - Wage garnishment

-Automatic stays do not apply to non-dischargeable debts or instances of fraud.
+Automatic stays don’t apply to non-dischargeable debts or instances of fraud.
 When the lawsuit was already pending prior to filing for bankruptcy, then both parties may choose what to do.
-The creditor may either dismiss the suit, ask for permission to continue the suit or move the entire issue to bankruptcy court.
+The creditor may either dismiss the suit, ask for permission to continue the suit, or move the entire issue to the bankruptcy court.